DABrewery/CPC-CO25-Greetings_from_Chernarus_episode_1-vX.cup_chernarus_A3/README.md

 ## 16/01/201 : v2

-* fixed : wired fences surrounding the base are not compatible with ACE wire cutter action. -> removed wire cutter from players loadout and added  cherges to explosive experts loadout
+* fixed : wired fences surrounding the base are not compatible with ACE wire cutter action. -> removed wire cutter from players loadout and added charges to explosive experts loadout
 * fixed : hint message informing the player that the aerian support has been damaged didn't show
 * fixed : SSS was accessible by the drone operator
 * added : maglite for all men